samskivert/ikvm-monotouch/README.md

 Building
 --------

-Building ikvm-monotouch is currently somewhat challenging because the stock Nant distribution does not support MonoTouch's "silverlight" profile out of the box.
-The NAnt installation that comes with Mono supports a "moonlight" profile, which I hacked to point to MonoTouch, and got everything to build.
-I'll eventually recreate the steps required to do that hackery in this README, but right now I can't remember them.
+IKVM MonoTouch can (naturally) only be built on a Mac which has MonoTouch installed.
+Once you've installed MonoTouch, you need to create one symlink:

+    sudo ln -s /Developer/MonoTouch/usr/lib/mono/2.1 /Library/Frameworks/Mono.framework/Home/lib/mono/2.1

+This will point the `moonlight-2.0` profile at the MonoTouch system DLLs.

 In addition to this project, you need to check out the [ikvm-openjdk] repository in the same directory that contains the `ikvm-monotouch` checkout.
 The IKVM build will use the Java source in the `ikvm-openjdk` directory during its build.

-Once you have NAnt properly hacked and `ikvm-openjdk` checked out.
-You can build things like so:
+Once you have created your symlink and checked out `ikvm-openjdk`, you can build things like so:

     nant -t:moonlight-2.0